 Social Neurosciences Research Program

-Please visit our “research studies” page to learn more about the specific projects our team is currently conducting, and ways in which YOU can help move research forward, either by joining our research team, participating in one of our research studies (as either a child with autism or a typically developing control child), or by donating to our research program.
+Please visit our “research studies” page to learn more about the specific projects our team is currently conducting, and ways in which YOU can help move research forward, either by joining our research team, participating in one of our research studies, or by donating to our research program.

 Our journal article reported that intranasal oxytocin treatment improves social abilities in children with autism, and that individuals with the lowest pretreatment blood oxytocin concentrations showed the greatest social improvement.
 These findings reveal a personalized component to oxytocin treatment which may have important implications for identifying patients that stand to benefit most from oxytocin administration.